parmonov98/de_visa_appointment_finder/README.md

 # German VISA Appointment Vacancy Finder

 This application automates looking for a particular type of German 🇩🇪 VISA appointment for Indian 🇮🇳 citizens with selenium.
 It was written mostly to suit my needs but is easily configurable.
-It repeatedly checks for the appointment with some delay.
-When it finds an appointment, it sends an alert via your GMail to your preferred recipient so that they can book an appointment as soon as possible.
+It repeatedly checks for the appointment with a tiny delay.
+When it finds an appointment, it sends an alert via your GMail to your preferred recipient so that an appointment can be booked as soon as possible.

 ## Demo
 ![demo](media/demo.gif)

 ### Success
 ![appointment_found](media/appointment_found.png)
-when appointment is found, send an email
+when appointment is found, it sends an email
 ![send_email](media/send_email.png)

 ## Setup